Paul Sparks

 Paul Sparks (born October 16, 1971) is an American actor.
 He is known for his roles as gangster Mickey Doyle in the HBO period drama series Boardwalk Empire, writer Thomas Yates in the Netflix political drama series House of Cards, mall owner John Breem in the Apple TV+ comedy-drama series Physical, attorney David Tellis in the Starz anthology drama series The Girlfriend Experience, and a recurring role in the limited series The Night Of.
 Sparks has also starred in the films Deception (2008), Afterschool (2008), The Missing Person (2008), Mud (2012), Parkland (2013), Stealing Cars (2015), Thoroughbreds (2017), and The Greatest Showman (2017).

-Early life
+Early life and education

 Sparks was born in Lawton, Oklahoma, and grew up in nearby Marlow.
 He attended Marlow High School, where his father coached football, graduating in 1990.
 While attending school in Marlow, Paul was a part of the Marlow Outlaw Speech Team (M.O.S.T.) where he was coached by Paula and Gary McConnell.
 Sparks earned a scholarship to Oklahoma State University to study chemistry, but later transferred to New York University's Tisch School of the Arts.
 He graduated with a Bachelor of Fine Arts degree in drama in 1995.